-General Manager & Chief Engineer: Jeff Davis, PE This report complies with and goes beyond the Stipulation for Entry of Judgment, Cherry Valley Environmental Planning Group vs. San Gorgonio Pass Water Agency, Case No. 249947 (Riverside Superior Court 1996).
+This report complies with and goes beyond the Stipulation for Entry of Judgment, Cherry Valley Environmental Planning Group vs. San Gorgonio Pass Water Agency, Case No. 249947 (Riverside Superior Court 1996).
 That judgment requires the Agency to produce such an annual report.
 According to the Judgment, "These annual reports shall evaluate, by utilizing such reliable information as may be available, the groundwater conditions within [the Agency's] jurisdiction, and shall determine the annual overdraft, if any, of the groundwater basins and amount of water to be scheduled for following year or years replenishment.
-In preparing the annual reports on water conditions, [the Agency] shall collect, review, and make available to the public, water extraction data within [the Agency's] boundaries from such drilling logs, recordation files, or other sources as may be available..."
+In preparing the annual report on water conditions, [the Agency] shall collect, review, and make available to the public, water extraction data within [the Agency's] boundaries from such drilling logs, recordation files, or other sources as may be available..."